What is the Best Island to Visit in Hawaiʻi?

 That being said, in order to truly see it all and enjoy the best of what Maui has to offer, I highly recommend booking places to stay on all different sides of the island, as this is truly best way to break up a vacation on Maui.
 To learn more about why I say this, read the opening section of my separate article.

-All said, Maui is truly the island where you can have as relaxing or as adventurous of a vacation as you want, meaning if you have a rental car and the desire to drive around the entire island, there’s truly no shortage of things to see and do!
+All in all, Maui is truly the island where you can have as relaxing or as adventurous of a vacation as you want, meaning that if you have a rental car and the desire to drive around the entire island, there’s truly no shortage of things to see and do!

 Read My Separate Post: Best Things to Do on Maui